fedora-copr/copr/frontend/docs/api_2/source/Resources/project_chroot.rst

     :param int project_id: a unique identifier of the Copr project.
     :param str chroot_name: name of the project chroot

-    :statuscode 204: project was removed
+    :statuscode 204: chroot was disabled
     :statuscode 403: authorization failed
     :statuscode 404: project not found or chroot isn't enabled for the project